 What Is an Exercise Stress Test?

 An exercise stress test is used to determine how well your heart functions under a physical load when it needs to work harder than normal.
 Exercise testing uses a treadmill exercise with blood pressure monitoring and electrocardiography (ECG).
-Your cardiologist than monitors your heart rate and electrical activity of your heart for any changes.
+Your local cardiologists than monitor your heart rate and electrical activity of your heart for any changes.
 This cardiac stress test is also referred to as a treadmill test or exercise test and is commonly used to determine functional capacity and estimate prognosis.

 The most compassionate doctors I’ve ever had and this means a lot because I hate going to doctors.
 He is simply the best!
 I wasn’t thrilled to be diagnosed with high blood pressure or heart disease but having Dr. Reisman as my cardiologist makes the experience a little easier to handle.
-Kind, knowledgable and supportive while also is your partner in your health.
+Kind, knowledgeable and supportive while also is your partner in your health.
 Great front office staff and technicians that are helpful and just as kind.
 I highly recommend Dr. Reisman ~ Google

 How to Prepare for an Exercise Stress Test?